 The composition of the university.
 Stellenbosch University is considered to be a large university, teaching more than 29,000 students.
 Both citizens and foreigners are able to apply.
 More than 2500 teachers are employed by the university.
 The academic staff mainly consists of foreign specialists Student exchange programs is one of the draws of the university.
 If you wish to learn more about the university’s life you can follow them on social media: Twitter, Facebook, Linkedin.

-Affiliations • Association of African Universities (AAU) • Higher Education South Africa (HESA), Cape Higher Education Consortium (CHEC), National Association of Distance Education and Open Learning in South Africa (NADEOSA)
+Infrastructure of SU.
+The university has its own library.
+Also the university provides accommodations in the form of dormitories.
+The university is a part of the Association of African Universities (AAU) in addition to being a member of the Higher Education South Africa (HESA), Cape Higher Education Consortium (CHEC), National Association of Distance Education and Open Learning in South Africa (NADEOSA).